pes10k/PESGraph/README.md

 of nodes and paths, and then finding the shortest path between them.
 It includes unit tests that also provide some examples of how to use the code.

-Next step will be to add A* to the pathfinding code
+Next step will be to add A* to the pathfinding code.